 With my content decided upon, the only other obstacle was figuring out a way to post my photo and get sales without seeming too obvious in my endeavour.
 Luckily, that part came naturally: I would post my photo, respond to comments, engage in conversation, cultivate interest in the product, and finally post a link to my website in the hopes that people would make the journey to the checkout page themselves.

 I wasn’t ready for what happened next.
-Within the hour, my photo shot to the #1 spot on Reddit, and near-instantly I was inundated with thousands and thousands of comments and messages; a mix of praise, criticism, jokes, claims that I wasn’t the original photographer (no idea why) and most worryingly, people pointing out that my photo was already being used without my permission on various blog sites and Buzzfeed variants.
+Within the hour, my photo shot to the #1 spot on Reddit, and near-instantly I was inundated with thousands and thousands of comments and messages; a mix of praise, criticism, jokes, conspiracy theorists claiming that I wasn’t the original photographer with "proof" (that one still confuses me) and most worryingly, people pointing out that my photo was already being used without my permission on various blog sites and Buzzfeed-esque sites.
 Not ideal.
-The stress got to me so much I had the first panic attack of my life.

 Perhaps the majority of Reddit’s users just wanted the photo for their desktop backgrounds… I’d matched the knife-maker in sales quantity, but I wanted more.

 Clearly more needed to be done, and to a different audience.

 Luckily, I’d just experienced something quite extraordinary: an engineered boost in my traffic, and a great deal of copyright-infringement fallout.
 That meant there was another story to tell.